ThinkGeo/CloudClient.js/README.md

 # ThinkGeoCloudClient.js

-A JavaScript library for ThinkGeo Cloud Server.
+ThinkGeoCloudClient.js is an open-source JavaScript SDK for making request to ThinkGeo Cloud Service.
+It simplifies the process of the code of request.